SAVAI'I TRAVEL TIPS

 These unique fales are on the lava fields and have a wild beach on the other side of them that makes it different to the other fales on Island.

-Also there’s not a lot for lunch, BUT they do a next level island food buffet some nights with the fully laid on seafood –fai’ai fe’e, lobster, the works!
+Also there’s not a lot for lunch, but they do a next level island food buffet some nights with the fully laid on seafood –fai’ai fe’e, lobster the works!

 Va-I-Moana – Ok this is possibly the best kept secret in the Pacific.
 A perfect little garden cove with wild turtles, pontoons and a pier to fish and dive off and a great accom set up.
 Highlights here are the suaesi and koko alaisa at breakfast, the lunch lobster salad and dinners by candlelight.
 Great local activities and a tour around the Koko Plantation next door.